Yazalim/fam/Readme.md

 Bootstrap is good for responsive design but I don't know if it supports ajax natively.
 So I looked up and I found this.
 This plugin takes the 'form' element and stops the synchronous request.
 Then makes the request asynch type ajax.
 You only need to define form class as "form ajax"
 - proces.cwd() gives you "Current Working Directory" (cwd) : http://nodejs.org/api/process.html#process_process_cwd
 - url.parse(urlStr) parses the url so you can easily get the path and filenames on this url : http://nodejs.org/api/url.html#url_url_parse_urlstr_parsequerystring_slashesdenotehost
 - path.join() I don't know what makes this handy or useful.
-I used it just because of the Next Point : http://nodejs.org/api/path.html#path_path_join_path1_path2
+I used it just because of the need of static page serving : http://nodejs.org/api/path.html#path_path_join_path1_path2
-- (Next Point) static server; if we have a nodejs application, we can use it as a static file server too.
-Someone did it pretty so I got what dropped to my "pay" : https://gist.github.com/701407